 The simplest way to get to Belize is by flying there.
-Several major airlines—including five from the U.S. alone—fly direct to the country via Philip S.W.
+Several major airlines—including four from the U.S. alone—fly direct to the country via Philip S.W.
 Goldson International Airport (BZE) located in Belize City.
 Visitors can also reach Belize by bus from Mexico and Guatemala if they are traveling from one of those two countries as well.

 Culture and Customs